wdporter/i-am-that-vuepress/3-the-living-present/readme.md

 **M:**&ensp;There is nothing peculiar in the present event to make it different from the past and future.
 For a moment, the past was actual and the future will become so.
 What makes the present so different?
-Obviöusly, my presence.
+Obviously, my presence.
 I am real for I am always *now*, in the present, and what is with me now shares in my reality.
 The past is in memory, the future — in imagination.
 There is nothing in the present event itself that makes it stand out as real.